cybozu-go/meows/docs/design.md

     for example, booting a couple of VMs needed in a job before the job is assigned.
 - `running`: `Pod` is running.
 Registered in GitHub Actions.
 - `debugging`: The job has finished with failure and Users can enter `Pod` to debug.
+- `stale`: The environment in the `Pod` is dirty.
+If a runner restarts before completing a job, the environment in the `Pod` may be dirty.
+This state means waiting for the Pod to be removed to prevent Job execution with that stale Pod.

 In addition, it has the following states as the exit state of the execution result of `Runner.Listener`.